marwan116/blog/pages/posts/flaky_tests.md

 In this example, we build a test that checks if the total engineering spend computed by running `compute_balance` which sums up the balances of all engineering departments is equal to the total engineering spend computed by multiplying the department cost by the number of engineering departments.

 This test is flaky due to a loss in precision when summing large numbers.
-I define a `precise_float32` function to check if a float32 will result in a significant loss of precision when compared to a float64.
+To demonstrate the issue, I define a `precise_float32` function to check if a float32 will result in a significant loss of precision when compared to a float64.

 ```python
 In [1]: import numpy as np